opensourceBIM/WebGL-threeJS/README.md

 2. create a new project (Eclipse) or module (other IDEs) and checkout the ServerPlugin

-3. Add the following line to org.bimserver.LocalDePluginLoader.java:
+3. Add the following line to org.bimserver.LocalDevPluginLoader.java:

         pluginManager.loadPluginsFromEclipseProject(new File("../JsonModelFormat2Serializer"));